 The Central Mercantile Register is in charge of maintaining the Mercantile Registry and is dependent on the Ministry of Justice through the Directorate-General of Registries and Notarial Affairs.
 (Dirección General de los Registros y del Notariado).
 The Registro Mercantil organises and processed company filings in accordance with Section 379 of the Mercantile Register Regulations.

 We are able to conduct comprehensive company searches on companies registered in Spain through our Spanish office.
-Our company search will confirm the target company's existence and provide:

 The Spanish company search includes:

 When a company in incorporated, this is done with the appointment of directors (Administradores).
 Details of directors are recorded in the Mercantile Register together with their powers to act for a company.

 Any change of director, or change of status of a director, needs to organised with a notary, and details need to be recorded in the Mercantile Register

 Record of Lodging of Annual Accounts including:

 Auditors details/ Auditores – (if available) including:

 We obtain search reports through our Spanish office who obtain company information from the Spanish public notary.
 The report is delivered by email in 2 - 3 days.

 In Spain an official Certificate of Incorporation does not exist, a Spanish public notary can provide official records to certify the company is incorporated, when it was incorporated and other basic information.
 When a company is incorporated a note must be published in the Governments Borme Gazette, which states the company has been fully registered.
 We are able to provide a copy of this official publication.